ekrof/ekerhovd.it/site/content/page/about/index.md

 # Hi!
 I'm Jonas!

 👋 Hello!
 My name is Jonas Ekerhovd.
-I am Cloud, DevOps, IT consultant, and all-round technology enthusiast 🌥
+I am a cloud architect, DevOps engineer, IT consultant, and all-round technology enthusiast 🌥

 Currently located in Bergen, Norway with a long experience with customer service relating to the IT sector.

 I have a background with information technologies, strategy, marketing and economics.
-I run this project as a part-time gig taking on small to medium size projects from time to time.
+I run this project as a way to become a better writer, and sharing my thoughts about my field.

-If you want to know more about my services and what I can do for you, please contact me using the email address below:
+If you want to get in touch, please contact me using the email address below:

 > **{{< cloakemail "jonas@ekerhovd.it" >}}**

+> PS: [Twitter DM's](https://twitter.com/messages/compose?recipient_id=1553769251994992640) are also open 🐦

 ---------
 ## Under the hood: